Hardiek, Schwerdt combine for shutout

 After Braunecker sat down the first two Wooden Shoes batters of the innings on strikeouts, Luke Ungrund came up big with a two-out double, followed by a walk to Mitch Hardiek.

+It wasn’t until the bottom of the fifth that the Wooden Shoes were able to get on the board.
+After the first two batters of the inning were retired, Luke Ungrund and Mitch Hardiek came up with back-to-back base hits to set up Schwerdt.

-It was Trenton Schwerdt who came through for the Wooden Shoes, just as he had done so many times in the Wooden Shoes' state championship run in the spring, knocking a triple deep to the right field wall that scored both Ungrund and Hardiek.
+Just as he did so many times for the Wooden Shoes on the state championship run in the spring, he delivered with a triple to the warning track in right field that scored Ungrund and Hardiek, which would prove to be the only runs of the game.

 That was all the room Schwerdt needed, who came in for relief of Hardiek in the fourth, getting a 1-2-3 inning in the sixth.
 After surrendering a walk to start the seventh, Schwerdt sat down the next three batters to help earn the Wooden Shoes the win.